ModelSEED/ModelSEEDDatabase/Scripts/Statistics/Tables/README.md

 Table 3?

-The numbers from this script are used in the "Computation of thermodynamic properties of ModelSEED compounds and reaction" text and Table 4?
+The numbers from this script are used in the "Computation of thermodynamic properties of ModelSEED compounds and reaction" section and Table 4
 ./Thermodynamics_Statistics.py